-Any prediction of future incidental bycatch of shortbelly rockfish in trawl fisheries north of 40°10' N. lat. is highly uncertain given the unprecedented amount of bycatch observed since 2017.
+Any prediction of future incidental bycatch of shortbelly rockfish in trawl fisheries north of 40°10' N lat. is highly uncertain given the unprecedented amount of bycatch observed since 2017.
 Whether the magnitude of recent bycatch is the "new normal", whether one can expect an increasing trend in bycatch rates, or whether bycatch will return to pre-2017 levels is a matter of speculation.
 This will make it very difficult to decide the risk of exceeding any of the alternative 2020 shortbelly ACLs.

+Regardless of the ACL decided within the 500-4,184 mt ACL range, there is no anticipation a higher level of allowable harvest will induce targeting of shortbelly given the lack of a market.
+Industry has indicated that shortbelly rockfish is not currently marketable and does not expect it to become so in the near future.
+The low ex-vessel price of \$0.01-\$0.03 per pound in recent years supports industry reports that the fish is primarily used as fishmeal or discarded at sea.
+The median West Coast limited entry trawl permitted vessel has variable operating costs of \$0.46 per pound, according to the most recent Economic Data Collection Report, and is unlikely to pursue a targeting strategy for such a low value species, as the revenues would be less than typical operating costs.

-Regardless of the ACL decided within the 500-5,789 mt ACL range, there is no anticipation a higher level of allowable harvest will induce targeting of shortbelly given the lack of a market.
-Additionally, it is not anticipated that an increase in fishing mortality of shortbelly would negatively affect its role as forage in the ecosystem given the scientific conclusion that environmental drivers rather than fishing mortality will influence future shortbelly recruitment and abundance (Field et al. 2008).
+Additionally, it is not anticipated that an increase in fishing mortality of shortbelly would negatively affect its role as forage in the ecosystem given the scientific assessment that environmental drivers rather than fishing mortality will influence future shortbelly recruitment and abundance (Field et al. 2008).
+Further, the higher ACL under the action alternatives are well below the shortbelly rockfish OFL of 6,950 mt, with the impacts under the Preferred Alternative 1 well below the specified 2020 ABC of 5,789 mt or the 2021 ABC of 4,184 mt.
 The only anticipated effects of the proposed action to increase the 2020 shortbelly ACL are economic.
-The objective is to avoid negative economic impacts from early fishery closure to 2020 midwater trawl fisheries targeting Pacific whiting and semi-pelagic rockfish north of 40°10' N. lat.
+The objective is to avoid negative economic impacts from early fishery closure to 2020 midwater trawl fisheries targeting Pacific whiting and semi-pelagic rockfish north of 40°10' N lat.

 It is posited the order of magnitude increase in shortbelly bycatch since 2017 was due to a climate change-driven northerly distributional shift potentially accompanied by exceptionally large recruitment.
-It is interesting the pink shrimp trawl bycatch in 2017 increased by nearly an order of magnitude relative to the average bycatch in the previous 15 years before returning to an average level in 2018 (Table 2 and Figure 2).
+It is interesting the pink shrimp trawl bycatch of shortbelly rockfish in 2017 increased by nearly an order of magnitude relative to the average bycatch in the previous 15 years before returning to an average level in 2018 (Table 2 and Figure 2).
 Incidental rockfish caught in recent year pink shrimp fisheries tend to be very small young-of-the-year (YOY) fish given the fish excluder grates mandated in pink shrimp trawls.
 The 2017 spike in shortbelly bycatch in the pink shrimp fishery could be indicative of a large recruitment.